 The data will be managed according to the University’s highly confidential data standard.
 To protect human subjects and maintain confidentiality, a unique ID number will be assigned to each participant for data recording, storage, and analysis.
 The only name identification will be on the consent form that the participants will have filled out.
 Only participants who provide written consent will participate.
 All consent forms will be stored and locked away in a secure filing cabinet in a locked room in the PI’s laboratory, accessible only to authorized project members who have passed tests on the protection of human subjects and responsible conduct of research and have been proven and listed on relevant IRB protocols.

 Digital data will be stored on physical servers housed in the Space Science Center (SPSC) located in the Research Park on the East Campus of the University of Colorado Boulder.
 Data is directly accessible (read/write) from computational resources within the CU research computing environment for users who are students, faculty, or staff members, have a valid university login ID, have passed Human subjects training (CITI), and have been approved both by the PI and by the university’s Office of Information Technology.
 Data is accessible from outside the CU research computing environment only via secure data transfer protocols (scp, sftp, gridftp/GlobusOnline) through designated gateway nodes.
+De-identified data will be retained indefinitely on the servers.

 PROVISIONS TO PROTECT THE PRIVACY INTERESTS OF PARTICIPANTS